-use of fixed and flashing signals
+use of fixed/flashing signals

 Replacing an eclipse of a rhythmic character of AtoN light with a low-intensity light signal enhances the ability of the mariner to maintain spatial awareness and improves identification at close range.
-In cases when traditional rotating optics of a lighthouse are replaced with flashing LED lights, implementation of fixed and flashing character allows to retain an effect similar to the residual light between flashes of rotating optics.
+In cases when traditional rotating optics of a lighthouse are replaced with flashing LED lights, implementation of fixed and flashing character allows retention of the effect, similar to the residual light between flashes of rotating optics.
 Trials have shown that a fixed light signal component of 1% of peak luminous intensity can be considered sufficient for majority of fixed and flashing character applications.
 Careful consideration of conspicuity implications is necessary to avoid reduction of fixed/flashing component contrast by fixed luminous intensity level above 5% (up to 10% in high background lighting conditions).

 The fixed component can be applied to a number of rhythmic characters, provided that the low intensity phase (longest eclipse in the group character) is longer than the high intensity phase (flash).
 Nevertheless, fixed phase can be also used with occulting characters.
 For charting purposes, placement of an “F” in front of the character abbreviation signifies application of a combination of the low intensity fixed light signal with the main character.
 For example, the following abbreviations are already in use: FFl, FIso, FLFl.